 Research Educational Opportunities

 Most locations around the world are filled with fantastic learning opportunities.
 Remember, not all learning is done from a book or lecture.
 There will be unique chances while you travel.
-Make the most of them by doing some research and planning before you arrive, or even before you decide where to go.
+Please make the most of them by doing some research and planning before you arrive, or even before you decide where to go.

 Give Yourself a Break